Sculpture of Zimbabwe: Origins

-Central Zimbabwe contains the "Great Dyke" – a source of serpentine rocks of many types including a hard variety locally called springstone.
-An early precolonial culture of Shona peoples settled the high plateau around 900 AD and “Great Zimbabwe”, which dates from about 1250–1450 AD, was a stone-walled town showing evidence in its archaeology of skilled stone working.
+Central Zimbabwe contains the "Great Dyke"—a source of serpentine rocks of many types including a hard variety locally called springstone.
+An early pre-colonial culture of Shona peoples settled the high plateau around 900 AD and “Great Zimbabwe”, which dates from about 1250–1450 AD, was a stone-walled town showing evidence in its archaeology of skilled stone working.
 The walls were made of a local granite and no mortar was used in their construction.
-When excavated, six soapstone birds and a soapstone bowl were found in the eastern enclosure of the monument, so art forms in soapstone were part of that early culture and local inhabitants were already artistically predisposed, fashioning works from various natural materials such as fibres, wood, clay, and stone for functional, aesthetic, and ritual purposes.
+When excavated, six soapstone birds and a soapstone bowl were found in the eastern enclosure of the monument; so art forms in soapstone were part of that early culture and local inhabitants were already artistically predisposed, fashioning works from various natural materials such as fibres, wood, clay, and stone for functional, aesthetic, and ritual purposes.

 However, stone carving as art had no direct lineage to the present day and it was only in 1954 that its modern renaissance began.
 This was when Frank McEwen became advisor to the new Rhodes National Gallery to be built in Harare and from 1955 to 1973 was its founding director (it opened in 1957).
 He met with Thomas Mukarobgwa, a young indigenous artist steeped in rural knowledge and spirituality, and offered him an opportunity to pursue a career in art.
-Mukarobgwa became "the perfect mentor to guide the director of the new gallery into the ways and mores of the African people."
+Mukarobgwa became "the perfect mentor to guide the director of the new gallery into the ways and mores of the African people".
 It was an introduction to local artist Joram Mariga and his early soft stone carvings that prompted McEwen to encourage early soapstone carvers to create works that reflected their culture.

 The Workshop School established by the gallery soon attracted more artists, many of whom had already been exposed to some form of art training from early mission schools and were established art practitioners.
 These included Joseph Ndandarika, John Takawira and Kingsley Sambo.
-The budding art movement was relatively slow to develop but was given massive impetus in 1966 by Tom Blomefield, a white South-African-born farmer of tobacco whose farm at Tengenenge near Guruve had extensive deposits of serpentine stone suitable for carving.
+Although the budding art movement was relatively slow to develop, it was given massive impetus in 1966 by Tom Blomefield, a white South-African-born farmer of tobacco whose farm at Tengenenge near Guruve had extensive deposits of serpentine stone suitable for carving.
 A sculptor in stone himself, Blomefield wanted to diversify the use of his land and welcomed new sculptors onto it to form a community of working artists.
-This was in part because at that time there were international sanctions against Rhodesia’s white government, then led by Ian Smith, who had declared Unilateral Declaration of Independence in 1965, and tobacco was no longer able to generate sufficient income.
-Appropriately, Tengenenge means "The Beginning of the Beginning" — in this case of a significant new enterprise.
+This was in part because at that time there were international sanctions against Rhodesia’s white government, then led by Ian Smith, who had declared Unilateral Declaration of Independence in 1965; and tobacco was no longer able to generate sufficient income.
+Appropriately, Tengenenge means The Beginning of the Beginning—in this case of a significant new enterprise.